Pairing: Sam/Dean (Wincest)

 "What is your name?"
 Castiel demands again as something crunches inside his vessel's chest.
 Blood wells up over his lips.

 "Micam adoian de Satan!"
 Sam snarls, hand cutting sharply through the air.
-The desk explodes in a flurry of cheap wood paneling and papers, taking out the little desk lamp entirely, and Dean can see a long fresh scar cut into the iron wall.
-To think that telekinetically moving a wardrobe was once impressive, and Dean can't help the snort of helpless, hopeless laughter.
+The desk explodes in a flurry of cheap wood paneling and papers, taking out the little desk lamp entirely, and the gesture some manages to cut a long, shallow scar into the wall that puts shifting a wardrobe years ago to shame.

 "Tell me your name!"
 Castiel commands a third time, words warped by the blood in his vessel's throat.
-The unnatural strength of his shout makes Dean's ears ring, probably would've shattered windows if there'd been any, and Sam's hands fly up to cover his ears as he falls hard to his knees.
+It makes Dean's head ring harder, probably would've shattered windows if there'd been any, and Sam's hands fly up to cover his ears as he falls hard to his knees.
 The overhead light explodes and the remaining bright pieces of sunlight cut the deep shadows past the open ceiling fan.

-"Sam, hey, Sammy, s'okay, not gonna leave you, you're safe," he says without thinking, not like he hasn't been saying that his whole life, and he pulls Sam's hands away from his head.
-In the stark light coming through the ceiling he can see something dark sliding down Sam's rough palms – blood, he thinks, running from Sam's ears and down his neck, and he has to tamp down the panic.
+"Sam, hey, Sammy, s'okay, not gonna leave you, you're safe," he says, force of habit, and he pulls Sam's hands away from his head.
+In the stark light coming through the ceiling he can see something dark sliding down Sam's rough palms – blood, he thinks, running from Sam's ears and down his neck, and he ruthlessly swallows the panic.
 "Sam, can you hear me?
 Say something, kiddo, c'mon."

 Sam sways in place, suddenly as small as Dean had ever seen him, and he croaks, "Dean?"

-"Yeah, Christ, it's me, you're safe," and Dean pulls him against his chest, wraps him in his arms as though Sam were five years old again and waking up from a nightmare.
-As his hands reach the sharp points of Sam's shoulder-blades, however, his fingers hit something hard covered in a layer of smooth softness, like velvet stretched over the armrest of a wooden chair.
+"Yeah, Christ, it's me, you're safe," and Dean pulls him against his chest.
+As his hands reach the sharp points of Sam's shoulder-blades, however, they feel like they've been doused in freezing-cold kerosene.
 Sam shudders and pushes his face hard into Dean's collarbone.

 "Cas?"
 Dean says in a raw voice.
-"What the fuck just happened?"
+"What the hell just happened?"

 Behind him he hears Castiel's footsteps approach, a little unsteady.
-He coughs and spits blood to one side.
+Castiel coughs and spits blood to one side.
 "That wasn't Sam."

-"What do you mean," except Dean knows exactly what Castiel means and can't accept it, doesn't want to.
+"What do you mean?"
+Dean doesn't need to ask.
 It should've been over, the Apocalypse derailed, Sam's mutilated soul back in place, Heaven too wrapped up in its own affairs to bother with two now-useless human vessels.

 "Lucifer is still inside him."

-Castiel does his thing and fixes the overhead light and broken desk with a brief glance.
-Dean gets Sam to his feet and back to the cot with Castiel's help, trying not to stumble over his brother's nearly-unconscious deadweight or the wings, motherfucking wings black as ash, trailing limply along the floor.
-Blood streaks Sam's neck, seeps from the corners of his eyes like they're in Stigmata and Sam's the possessed chick scrawling scripture all over the walls.
+Dean gets Sam to his feet and back to the cot with Castiel's help, trying not to stumble over his brother's nearly-unconscious deadweight or the wings, motherfucking wings, black as ash and casting long shadows over the walls.
+Blood streaks Sam's neck, seeps from the corners of his eyes like they're in Stigmata and Sam's the possessed girl scrawling scripture all over the walls.

-"I believe my presence aggravated Sam's condition," the angel explains as he lets Sam's arm slip off his shoulders.
+"I believe my presence aggravated Sam's condition," Castiel explains as he lets Sam's arm slip off his shoulders.

-"Okay," says Dean.
-Sam's sitting on the edge of the cot and pressing his forehead into Dean's stomach, white-knuckled hands fisted in his shirt, and one of Dean's own hands is wrapped around the nape of his brother's neck.
-There'll be bruises there in a few hours.
+"Yeah, sure," says Dean.
+Sam's sitting on the edge of the cot and pressing his forehead into Dean's stomach, white-knuckled hands fisted in his shirt, and Dean has a punishing grip on the nape of Sam's neck.
+There'll be bruises under Sam's hair in a few hours.
 "Remember talking to me like I'm five?
 Let's try that again."

 "I can feel Lucifer inside of Sam now."
-Castiel's watching Sam with an inscrutable expression, brows slightly furrowed.
+Castiel's watching Sam with an inscrutable expression.
 "I don't know how Sam is keeping him locked down, but it explains a number of things."

 "You misunderstand me, Dean.
 I think Sam is the cage."

 And suddenly Dean remembers a prison of rot and blood and flesh, pulsing with a human heartbeat and trapped by living bone.
-Hell is like, um.
-Well, it's like Hell, said Meg, even for demons.
+Hell is like…well, it's like Hell, Meg had said so long ago, even for demons.
 It's a prison, made of bone and flesh and blood and fear, and Dean remembers the soft, wet give of muscle as he sliced into it mercilessly, the tearing of skin and the rivers of blood that flowed from his hands and turned the brimstone black under his feet.
-Dean remembers the serpent that had lunged at him in his nightmares and knows that Lucifer's coiled around his brother's heart.
+Dean remembers the serpent that had lunged at him from where it's coiled around Sam's heart.

 "He was saying, 'Behold the face of Satan.'
 Forcing him to name himself was the only way I could think of to remind him of who he is."

-"Saisch," Sam whispers, his breath hot and damp through the weave of Dean's shirt, and Castiel's frown deepens as he translates, "'Brother.'"
+"Saisch," Sam whispers, his breath hot and damp through the weave of Dean's shirt, and Castiel translates sadly, "'Brother.'"

 It's a goddamn knife to the lower spine with an extra twist and Dean wants to cry, or laugh, or kill something.
 He doesn't do any of that, but if his hand tightens any further he might snap Sam's neck.

 Sam's reluctant now to let Dean out of his reach.
-He doesn't say anything, of course, doesn't really protest, but he's slow to let go of Dean's arm or shoulders and the wings rustle with a sound like restless murmurs.
-Dean doesn't want to think about whether or not that's more than a metaphor.
-He gives up and just pushes his cot against Sam's, and every night he ends up with his ridiculously tall little brother trying to curl against his chest.
+He doesn't say anything, of course, doesn't really protest, but he's slow to let go of Dean's arm or shoulders and the shadows of the wings will start moving in ways that don't match up the angle of light.
+Dean gives up and just pushes his cot against Sam's, and every night he ends up with his ridiculously tall little brother trying to curl against his chest like he's five again.

 What do I do, Sam, he says.
 I don't know how to fix this.